Ministry of Oil Industry: Role

 It supervised the observance of labor legislation and rules for accident prevention.
-It directs the conclusion of collective contracts and checks on their fulfillment.
-The Ministry directs socialist competition to develop the creative initiative of workers, engineers, and technicians, to increase labor productivity further, to fulfill production plans ahead of schedule, to improve the quality of production, to increase profits of the enterprises, and to acquire above-plan accumulations.
+Not only that, but it directs the conclusion of collective contracts and checks on their fulfillment.
+The ministry directs socialist competition to develop the creative initiative of workers, engineers, and technicians; to increase labor productivity further; to fulfill production plans ahead of schedule; to improve the quality of production; to increase profits of the enterprises; and to acquire above-plan accumulations.

-It financed the enterprises and organizations of the Ministry in accordance with established procedure, supervises their financial activity, and takes measures to speed up the turnover of working capital and to increase the profits of the enterprises.
-It supervises the organization and system of accounting, approves balances and reports of main administrations and organizations under the direct jurisdiction of the Ministry, and draws up periodic and yearly accounting records for all types of industrial and administrative activity of the Ministry.
+It financed the enterprises and organizations of the ministry in accordance with established procedure, supervises their financial activity, and takes measures to speed up the turnover of working capital and to increase the profits of the enterprises.
+It supervises the organization and system of accounting, approves balances and reports of main administrations and organizations under the direct jurisdiction of the ministry, and draws up periodic and yearly accounting records for all types of industrial and administrative activity of the Ministry.

-It exercised financial control and makes documentary revisions in the administration of the Ministry.
-It administers scientific research institutes under the jurisdiction of the Ministry, planning organizations, and educational establishments and directs the training of workers in the mass professions.
+It exercises financial control and makes documentary revisions in the administration of the ministry.
+Furthermore, it administers scientific research institutes under the jurisdiction of the ministry, planning organizations, and educational establishments and directs the training of workers in the mass professions.
 It directs the activity of administrations and divisions of labor supply and subsidiary economies.

-It takes measures for the protection of state socialist, property in enterprises, establishments, and organizations under the Ministry.
+It takes measures for the protection of state socialist property in enterprises, establishments, and organizations under the ministry.
 It publishes literature on the technology, economics, and organization of the petroleum and gas industries.
-The structure of the Ministry of the Petroleum Industry is determined by the Council of Ministers USSR to utilize to the best advantage outstanding experiences of directors, ordinary workers, and Stakhanovites, the Ministry of the Petroleum Industry, its chain administrations associations, trusts and enterprises summon meetings at which reports are heard and discussed dealing with the most important party and government decisions as well as administrative directives of the Ministry.
+The structure of the Ministry of the Petroleum Industry is determined by the Council of Ministers USSR to utilize to the best advantage outstanding experiences of directors, ordinary workers, and Stakhanovites, the Ministry of the Petroleum Industry, its chain administrations, associations, trusts, and enterprises summon meetings at which reports are heard and discussed dealing with the most important party and government decisions as well as administrative directives of the Ministry.
 To develop criticism and self-criticism, questions on the activity of production and management are also discussed.